mchatton/w2s-tensorflow/README.md

 ## Training

 If you want to train your own network on your images, this section explains how to use this repository.
 Note: The training process is computationally very demanding.
 Please make sure you have GPUS with sufficient VRAM.
-If not, try reducing the size of the generator (`network_G:nb` field in the options file), the batch size (`train:batch_size` field in the options file) or the patch size (`train:HR_patch_size` and `train:LR_patch_size` fields in the options file)
+If not, try reducing the size of the generator (`network_G:nb` field in the options file), the batch size (`train:batch_size` field in the options file) or the patch size (`train:HR_patch_size` and `train:LR_patch_size` fields in the options file).

 ### Dependencies
 - Python 3